gsemet/python-module-cookiecutter/README.rst

 State of the Art Python Library Cookiecutter
 ============================================

-Cookie cutter recipe for bootstrapping a State of the Art Python library.
-"Library" means your Python module is not an application, and might be used by other module to build a application.
+Cookie cutter recipe for bootstrapping a State of the Art Python **library**.
+"Library" means your Python module is not an application, and it needs to be used by at least one other module to build a application.

-The main difference between Python "Library" and "Application" is how dependencies are versioned: for a library, you do not want to freeze all versions of your dependencies.
-For example, if your library A depends on another module B in version 1.0 and if you freeze this version in the requirements.txt, another library cannot say it needs another version, for example >=1.1.0.
+Pyhton Python "Library" and "Application" is how dependencies are versioned:
+- for a library, dependencies version should not be frozen.
+For example, let's imagine your library depends on a module A in version 1.0.
+Your library is used in an application that also depends on the same module A, but in version 1.2.
+The version installed will depends on which latest install script has been installed.
   Libraries should handle dependencies using version ranges, not frozen version.

-On the other side, for application that goes to production, you absolutly want to freeze **all** dependencies.
+- for application that goes to production, a great practice to set up is to ensure full reproductibility of your installation, no matter what happens on https://pypi.python.org.
+You absolutly want to freeze **all** dependencies.
 You do not want to have your deployment broken because a new version of a package that broke your application has just appeared on Pypi.

 See https://github.com/audreyr/cookiecutter for more information about Cookiecutter.